 Know which rides are appropriate for your child's age and development.
 For example, wave pools can quickly go from calm to rough, putting even a good swimmer in over his or her head.
 Younger children can be intimidated by older kids' splashing and roughhousing.

-A few tips to prevent getting a recreational water illness:
+A few tips to protect against recreational water illnesses:

 Water temperatures below 85ºF (29ºC) can cause babies to lose heat quickly, putting them at risk for hypothermia (when body temperature falls below normal).
 Shivering infants or those whose lips are turning blue should be removed from the water immediately, dried, and kept in a towel.

-The safest thing to do is to keep your baby out of public pools until the child is potty-trained.
-If you do decide to take the baby in for a dip, use waterproof diapers only and change the diapers frequently (but not poolside!), washing your child well each time.
+The safest thing to do is to keep your baby out of public pools until the child is potty trained.
+If you do decide to take the baby in for a dip, use waterproof diapers only and change the diapers often (but not poolside!), washing your child well each time.
 Keep any child with diarrhea or a gastrointestinal illness out of the pool during the illness and for 2 weeks afterward.
-Provide frequent bathroom breaks for kids who are already potty-trained.
+Provide frequent bathroom breaks for kids who are already toilet trained.

 Water play can be a great source of fun and exercise.
 You'll enjoy the water experience more by knowing and practicing these safety precautions.